 Putting the net over is a bit of a knack but after a few go’s you and your net partner will get the hang of it.
 If you’re a shorty like me then get a broom.

 Lay the net out along one side of the tree, in an orderly box-of-tissue concertina type style, so that as you lift it over the tree it’ll keep flowing.
-Well worth the 5 minutes to set up – it’ll save arguments, trust me.
+Well worth the 5 minutes to set up.
+It’ll save arguments, trust me.

 Stand one on either side of the tree.
 Hook your broom under the top section of folded net, and lift it over as far as you can.
 Take the broom out and get it under the net again a bit lower down and lift another section up onto the tree.

 All you need do now is go round to the other side of the tree and hook the edge of the net with the broom and pull it towards you in a few hits.
+They say the best things come in small packages, but tall people are winning all the way here.

 Be as gentle as you can and hopefully you wont knock too many fruits off.
 A few laterals may get broken but don’t worry too much, consider it a start to summer pruning.